Sports business Sports tech AI inside sport Thursdays, free

 Who Should Skip It

-- ✕Athletes who exclusively train at home and don't need the portability — a larger, more powerful stationary unit may be worth the tradeoff
+• Athletes who only train at home and don't need the portability, since a larger, more powerful stationary unit may be worth the tradeoff

 Price Range